 The Credit Committee's primary task is to make decisions regarding loans and problem commitments pursuant to the established credit policy and to decide the members of the Credit Advisory Committee.
-In addition, the Committee is tasked with preparing amendments to and/or annual confirmation of items including credit policy and decision mandates for granting credit prior to the Board's decision.
+In addition, the Committee is tasked with preparing amendments and annual confirmation of items including credit policy and decision mandates for granting credit prior to the Board's decision.
 Furthermore, the Committee prepares items pertaining to the evaluation of portfolio strategies, the transparency of the credit portfolio, the review of valuation and decision models as well as the evaluation of existing or new delegation rights.

-Following the statutory meeting in 2021, the members of the Credit Committee were as follows: Ann Krumlinde Hyléen (Chairman) and Nils-Fredrik Nyblæus, with Johan Trolle-Löwen and Gunilla Aschan as deputies.
+Following the statutory meeting in 2023, the members of the Credit Committee were as follows: Ann Krumlinde

+Hyléen (Chairman) and Johan Nordenfalk, with Lars Sjögren and Johan Trolle-Löwen as deputies.
 Credit analysts, the Insolvency Manager or another specially appointed executive presents agenda items.
-The Credit Committee takes weekly credit decisions and, in addition, held four scheduled meetings in 2021.
+The Credit Committee takes weekly credit decisions and, in addition, held four scheduled meetings in 2023.